 If you are going to be choosing the best thread to use, you will need to know about needles.
 They come in a variety of sizes; lengths; eyes; use by hand; machine needles for different thread, fabrics, look, and machines; and reasons why they bend and/or break.
 To make the best stitch possible, the needle plays a significant role.

 Bobbins come in assorted sizes – each machine has one size and one size only.
 You will need to know what a well wound bobbin looks and feels like.
-Do you know how to adjust to get the best result?
+Do you know how to adjust your machine to get the best would bobbin?
 Are you installing the bobbin correctly?
 Learn what the bobbin case does.
 What should you know about pre-wound bobbins available on the market?
 Which thread – color, weight, affect – is best for the bobbin and what accommodations may be required.
 Starting to think you need help with sewing and quilting basics?

 What Sewing Machine Should I Buy?

 To keep a sewing machine running for many years, it requires a bit of easy maintenance.
-This is in addition to service check-ups by a professional.
 Machines require your attention for cleaning lint and thread out of the moving parts easily accessible.
 Older machines with no computer components are much easier to clean yourself and keep oiled.
 I’ll do some posts on maintenance to help you correctly approach this necessary requirement to keep your machine running smoothly.
 Some don’t think maintenance of machines as being the type of help in sewing or quilting that is important.
 Without a well running machine, there are disgruntled people behind the needles!

 Tools Have Improved

 Why do I need patterns?
 They are directions to start with fabric and end up with something usable.
 There are no short cuts if you want to avoid wasted time, wasted fabric, and frustration.